devth/devth.github.com/beautiful-constraints.md

 ```

 Running this code in your head is very easy because you can safely substitute
-`double(50)`{:.language-scala} for 100 and `double(5)`{:.language-scala} for 10.
+`100`{:.language-scala} for `double(50)`{:.language-scala} and
-This concept of substitution scales up as your context gets wider and wider, as
+`10`{:.language-scala} for `double(5)`{:.language-scala}.
+This concept of
-it naturally does in a program of any meaningful size.
-This is called local
+substitution scales up as your context gets wider and wider, as it naturally
-reasoning.
-RT gives you the ability to reason locally in a small context
+does in a program of any meaningful size.
+This is called local reasoning.
+RT
-instead of having to worry about who is mutating what or where unpredictable
+gives you the ability to reason locally in a small context instead of having to
-values are coming from.
-It also makes functions more testable, composable, and
+worry about who is mutating what or where unpredictable values are coming from.
-parallelizable.
+It also makes functions more testable, composable, and parallelizable.

 ## Constraint as freedom